AllenDowney/ThinkStats2/project1/report1.md

 Finally, I also used the final person-level weights calculated for each participant for resampling ('ANALWT_C').
 This variable indicates the number of people one respondent represents in the study.

 #### Preparing the Data for Analysis
 To create a more manageable amount of data for analysis, I created a DataFrame that only contained the columns of the 2014 NSDUH survey that I wanted to analyze (the questions listed in the previous section), the sample weights ('ANALWT\_C'), the age group of the respondent ('AGE2'), and the year of the survey, which I added as a column to the data.
+Because the data was given categorically, I converted it to numeric values as well.

 To clean the data, I replaced several categorical codes to answers with NaNs, or with 0s, depending on the question's application.
 Below is a list of the variables, the codes that were replaced by another value, and the values that were substituted.
 These codes come from the codebooks for each survey year.:
 - OXCNNMAGE: